 Is 725 a Good Credit Score?

 A FICO Score of 725 is within the Good range of scores, which range from 670 to 739.
 The average FICO Score in the United States is 710, which is in the Good category.
-Consumers with Good FICO Scores are considered acceptable borrowers by a large number of lenders in the United States, which means they consider you eligible for a wide range of credit products.
+Consumers with Good FICO Scores are considered acceptable borrowers by a large number of lenders in the United States.
+This means they consider you eligible for a wide range of credit products, including auto loans.
 However, they may not charge you the lowest interest rates or offer you their most preferential offerings.